Chart Color Schemes

 Lovely Banks is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Lovely Banks' dwelling structure, as per the latest Census, consisted of 91.4% houses and 8.6% other dwellings (semi-detached, apartments, 'other').
-This compares to Non-Metro Vic.'s 90.1% houses and 9.9% other dwellings.
-Home ownership in Lovely Banks was at 35.8%, with mortgaged dwellings at 50.0% and rented ones at 14.2%.
-The median monthly mortgage repayment was $1,747, higher than Non-Metro Vic.'s average of $1,430.
-Median weekly rent in Lovely Banks was $350, compared to Non-Metro Vic.'s $285.
-Nationally, Lovely Banks' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+In Lovely Banks, as per the latest Census evaluation, 91.4% of dwellings were houses, with the remaining 8.6% being semi-detached, apartments, or other types.
+This is compared to Regional Vic., where 90.1% of dwellings were houses and 9.9% were other types.
+Home ownership in Lovely Banks stood at 35.8%, with mortgaged dwellings at 50.0% and rented dwellings at 14.2%.
+The median monthly mortgage repayment was $1,747, higher than Regional Vic.'s average of $1,430.
+The median weekly rent in Lovely Banks was $350, compared to Regional Vic.'s $285.
+Nationally, Lovely Banks' mortgage repayments were lower than the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing